For admissions information, please select from one of the following three programs:

 1. Materials to be submitted to the SJSU Graduate Admissions and Program Evaluations Office

 Fill out the on-line application form.
 The Master of Urban Planning (MUP) program at SJSU is listed on the online application form under Urban Planning.
-This form must be completed by May 1, 2013 for Fall 2013 consideration.
+This form must be completed by September 30, 2013 for Spring 2014 consideration.

 Submit one set of official transcripts from all higher educational institutions attended (even those where you did not get a degree) to the Graduate Admissions Office.
 All transcripts must be sealed and unopened in order to be acceptable as official documents.
 Do not send transcripts to the Department of Urban & Regional Planning.
 Copies of transcripts or opened transcripts will not be accepted.
 Mail the transcripts to:Graduate Admissions & Program Evaluations Office San José State University One Washington Square San José, CA 95192-0017